 Loans and financing receivables are recorded at their cost basis.
 A provision for losses is established on any individual loan and financing receivable which:(i) is delinquent by more than 120 days on payment of principal or interest obligations; and (ii) indicates a deficiency in the present value of expected cash flows discounted at its effective interest rate, or a deficiency in the valuation of its collateral, as compared to its outstanding balance plus any accrued interest receivable.
-For the fiscal year ended March 31, 2019 provision for losses was \$0.4 million and is reflected as a reduction of Loans and financing receivables interest on the Statement of Revenues, Expenses and Changes in Fund Net Position.
-There was no provision for losses for the fiscal year ended March 31, 2020.
+For the fiscal years ended March 31, 2020 and 2021, respectively, there were no provisions for losses.